Electrical Flows over Spanning Trees: A 2-Approximation for Uniform Grid

 In addition, all the $S_{u,i}$ nodes below the cut are connected to the root through (at least) one of these outgoing edges over this cut.
 This is true because we can traverse the path from the root to that node, and at some point we must cross the cut through an outgoing edge.
 It is possible to have multiple outgoing edges on that path if we cross the same cut multiple times, but all we need is that each node below the cut is counted as a successor for at least one of the outgoing edges.
 So the aggregate number of successors for the outgoing edges of cut $(u,i)$ is at least $S_{u,i}$, while there are at most $i+1$ such edges.
 Recall that when the summation of a number of variables is fixed, their sum of squares is minimized when all of them are equal.
 Hence, in the most balanced way any tree (including the optimal tree) has to pay the following cost over this cut:

-By summing the above lower bound over different cuts, we can also get the following lower bound on the energy of any spanning tree over the entire upper triangle. \begin{lemma} The cost of the optimal tree over the upper triangle part of the grid is lower bounded by: $OPT^u\geq n^4\ln (n)+\bigO(n^4).$ \end{lemma} \begin{proof} To obtain a lower bound for $OPT^u$, we just plug the value of $S_{u,i}$ in \eqref{eq:lb_uppercuts} and sum over $i$:
+{By summing \eqref{eq:lb_uppercuts} over different cuts, we get the following lower bound on the energy of any spanning tree over the entire upper triangle.} \begin{lemma} The cost of the optimal tree over the upper triangle part of the grid is lower bounded by: {$OPT^u \in \Omega(n^4\log{n})$.} \end{lemma} \begin{proof} To obtain a lower bound for $OPT^u$, we just plug the value of $S_{u,i}$ in \eqref{eq:lb_uppercuts} and sum over $i$: